CITANZ/society-documentation/Act-2022-Amendments.md

 **26.2** For the avoidance of doubt, no member of the Association shall have any right or interest in the property of the Association, other than by way of a benefit authorised by the Act or this Constitution.

 ---

+## [NEW SECTION] Section 27 — Common Seal

+*This section clarifies that the Society does not use a common seal.
+The Incorporated Societies Act 2022 does not require a common seal (unlike the 1908 Act).*

+The Society does not have a common seal.
+Documents may be executed by the signatures of two (2) Officers authorised by the Committee.

+---

+## [NEW SECTION] Section 28 — Amendments to the Constitution

+*This new section is required to comply with section 26(1)(k) of the Incorporated Societies Act 2022, which requires the constitution to set out the method by which the constitution may be amended.
+See also sections 30–34 of the Act.*

+**28.1** This Constitution may be amended by a resolution passed by a two‑thirds (⅔) majority of members present and voting at a General Meeting.

+**28.2** Written notice of the proposed amendment must be given to all members at least fourteen (14) days before the meeting.

+**28.3** Any amendment takes effect only when registered by the Registrar of Incorporated Societies, in accordance with sections 33–34 of the Act.

+---

+## Implementation

    - Put the amendments to a vote at a General Meeting in accordance with the existing constitutional amendment procedures; and
    - Submit the amended Constitution, together with any other required changes, to the Registrar of Incorporated Societies as part of the re-registration process.